Jin93/MEBayesSL/README.md

 ## Using MEBayesSL

-# MEBayesSL has two steps: (1) MEBayesSL.R: obtain scores estimated under various tuning parameter settings, and (2) SL-combine.R: integrate results under all tuning parameter settings by a Super Learner to obtain the final PRS.
+# MEBayesSL consists of two steps: (1) MEBayesSL.R: obtain scores estimated under various tuning parameter settings, and (2) SL-combine.R: integrate results under all tuning parameter settings by a Super Learner to obtain the final PRS.
-#
-# `MEBayes.R --PATH_package --PATH_out --FILE_sst --pop --ldpred2_params --chrom --Lrs --Lc --verbose --NCORES`
-#
-# `tuning_testing.R --PATH_out --PATH_plink --prefix --SL_library --linear_score --bfile_tuning --pheno_tuning --covar_tuning --testing --bfile_testing --pheno_testing --covar_testing --verbose --cleanup --NCORES`

 ## Example